 - The Kilimanjaro Porter’s Assistance Project (KPAP) recommends climbers give tips directly to each crew member in individual envelopes to ensure that the full amount of tip is received by the crew member.

 - Travelers can tip in Tanzania Shillings (TZS) or US Dollars, though USD is typically easier.
 Be sure to bring small bills (nothing higher than $20) in order to tip evenly among all staff.

 - Since it is common to tip the few porters who assist clients on the final summit night an additional $20 total from the group.

 - Regardless of the size of your expedition, we recommend budgeting around $250 – $350 for the trekking portion of your expedition.
 If you are also doing the group camping safari, we recommend budgeting around $50 – $100.

 KPAP has published recommendations on the amount that it is customary to tip Kilimanjaro porters.
 For groups of three or more for a seven-day climb, tips work out to between $200 and $250 in total per climber.
 Longer climbs would be a bit more, and shorter climbs perhaps a bit less, at your discretion.

-The mountain staffs are the only people to be your support during the entire journey and hope the above Kilimanjaro Tipping Recommendations will be more helpful to decide how much you can tip to the particular mountain staff.
+In reality, the mountain staffs are the only people to be your support during the entire journey, and hope the above Kilimanjaro Tipping Recommendations will be more helpful to decide how much you can tip to the particular mountain staff.
 Our guides are happy to provide you with information on the total number of support staff, names, roles, etc.

 We at Jerry Tanzania Tours as a responsible tour operator make sure all the support staff is treated equally and as per norms.
 Get our Climb Kilimanjaro Guide & plan your next trip with us for an incredible experience.